-Eyelid surgery, also called blepharoplasty, is generally performed to improve the cosmetic appearance of the eyes that have changed with age.
+Blepharoplasty, also called eyelid surgery, is generally performed to improve the cosmetic appearance of the eyes that have changed with age.
 There are instances in which Dr. Krummen performs blepharoplasty for functional reasons, such as to lift sagging tissue that has begun to interfere with vision or eye health.

 Blepharoplasty may focus on the upper eyelids or the lower lids, depending on need.
 In some cases, we rejuvenate both the upper and lower lids in a single procedure.
 To achieve the best outcome, Dr. Krummen may remove fatty tissue from the eyelid area before the removal of extra skin to reveal a smoother surface.

 There are a few common reasons why a person may elect to undergo surgical eyelid rejuvenation.
 These can include: